Hexagram 38 · ䷥

 Opposition: fire moves upward while the lake moves downward.
 Two daughters dwell together but their aims differ.
 Joy and clarity allow the yielding to advance upward, attaining the middle and responding to the hard.
 Though opposites, heaven and earth work together; man and woman have accordant aims.

 Remorse disappears.
-If you lose your horse, do not run after it; it will return of its own accord.
-When you see evil persons, guard yourself against mistakes.
+If you lose your horse, do not run after it; It will come back of its own accord.
+When you see evil people, Guard yourself against mistakes.

 Small Image